danielccunha/DanielCunha.Toolkit.PostgreSQL.SnakeCase/README.md

 Have you ever created a table in PostgreSQL using **Pascal Case**?
 This is the default syntax used by Entity Framework Core, specially when you are generating your database using migrations.

 It's horrible to work with, at least using pgAdmin 4, because it breaks the default syntax.
-Therefore, you have to access every property and table using double quotes, otherwise PostgreSQL will not find the table/column.
+Therefore, you have to reference every column and table using double quotes, otherwise PostgreSQL will not find the table/column.

-The goal of this package is to automatically convert your classes (tables) and properties (columns) into snake case when talking to the database, without having to change the default syntax of .NET.
+The goal of this package is to automatically convert your classes (tables) and properties (columns) into snake case when talking to the database, without having to change the default syntax of .NET projects.

 ## Installation